Inside Academia

 Previous events

-On the occasion of World Mental Health Day on 10 October 2024, Desiree Dickerson delivered a compelling talk titled “Isolation and Belonging.”
+On the occasion of World Mental Health Day on 10 October 2024, Desiree Dickerson, PhD, delivered a compelling talk titled “Isolation and Belonging.”
 During her inspiring presentation, she emphasized the significance of belonging and explored the differences between isolation, solitude, and loneliness.
 Desiree discussed the negative impacts of isolation and offered practical strategies for addressing it—both for ourselves and for members of our academic and local communities.

 The event was very well received, underscoring the need to address mental health, break down existing taboos, and raise awareness that no one is alone in their feelings and experiences.
 As a former researcher in the neurosciences and a clinical psychologist specializing in the mental health and well-being of scientists and the academic community, Desiree effectively addressed the participants’ needs and created a safe space for everyone in attendance.